abhishekarya1/Hash-Define-myNotes/content/java/modules.md

 	requires transitive newmod;
 }

-// if requiresments don't exist then its a compiler error
+// if requirements don't exist then its a compiler error
 // no two "requires/requires transitive" are allowed on same package name in the same module since its redundant